Apple Pie Panini

 This Apple Pie Panini is the brainchild of my friend Kathy Strahs, who blogs over at Panini Happy.
 As you might guess from the name, it’s all about creations made with the panini press.
 Kathy recently published her first cookbook, The Ultimate Panini Press Cookbook, and it indeed has every recipe imaginable for amazing sandwiches, grilled dishes, and even homemade ice cream cones.

 I bookmarked quite a few recipes, but I knew I had to try this Apple Pie Panini first.
-I was wise to do so and I’m excited to show you how to make it!
+We love all things apple in this house, from Crockpot Applesauce to Cinnamon Sugar Baked Apple Chips, so it was a no brainer!

 First you’re going to take two slices of cinnamon raisin bread (I used a homemade recipe that I’ll be sharing on Thursday), and spread the outside of each slice with room temperature butter: